Politics of China: Self-description

-The Chinese constitution describes the country's system of government as a people's democratic dictatorship.
-The CCP has also used other terms to officially describe China's system of government including "socialist consultative democracy", and whole-process people's democracy.
+The Chinese constitution describes the country's system of government as a "people's democratic dictatorship."
+The CCP has also used other terms to officially describe China's system of government including "socialist consultative democracy", and "whole-process people's democracy."

-According to the CCP theoretical journal Qiushi, "[c]onsultative democracy was created by the CPC and the Chinese people as a form of socialist democracy. ...
-Not only representing a commitment to socialism, it carries forward China's political and cultural traditions.
-Not only representing a commitment to the organizational principles and leadership mode of democratic centralism, it also affirms the role of the general public in a democracy.
-Not only representing a commitment to the leadership of the CPC, it also gives play to the role of all political parties and organizations as well as people of all ethnic groups and all sectors of society".

-The semi-official journal China Today stated the CCP's view: "Consultative democracy guarantees widespread and effective participation in politics through consultations carried out by political parties, peoples congresses, government departments, CPPCC committees, peoples organizations, communities, and social organizations".
-On the other hand, according to the 2023 V-Dem Democracy indices China was the second least electoral democratic country in Asia.

 Communist Party

 The Chinese Communist Party (CCP) dominates the Chinese political landscape.
-Constitutionally, the party's highest body is the Party Congress, which meets every five years.
+Constitutionally, the party's supreme body is its National Congress, which meets every five years.
 Meetings were irregular before the Cultural Revolution but have been periodic since then.
 The National Congress elects the Central Committee and the Central Commission for Discipline Inspection (CCDI); the Central Committee in turn elects bodies such as: